-NZ law requires all electrical appliances items sold to consumers to be safe.
+NZ law requires all electrical appliance items sold to consumers to be safe.

 Can I sell secondhand electrical items?

-If in doubt, you may sell an item with the plug removed.
+If you're not sure, you can sell an item with the plug removed.

-You may not supply an item with a foreign plug and an adapter.
-For example, you cannot sell a phone with a charger that uses a UK plug with an adapter.
+For example, you can't sell a phone with a charger that uses a UK plug with an adapter.